romland/llemmings/README.md

 There are a few exceptions, such as removing redeclared variables and similar small things.
 But other than that, the code should be written by the LLM.

-Try the latest and greatest version [here](https://romland.github.io/llemmings)!
+The latest and greatest version is [here](https://romland.github.io/llemmings)!

 ## 🎮 The game